martincooper/scala-datatable/docs/DataRowExamples.md

 searching, mapping and other common functionality.
 There are a number of methods to access the data depending on requirements and what details are known at design time.

-## Accessing Untyped and Unchecked.
+## Data Access Untyped and Unchecked.
 The following example shows how the data can be accessed using the DataRow when no type information is known at design time, or not specified.
 Also no checking is done, so any out of bounds errors or invalid columns names specified will throw an exception.